 Take nothing by mouth and have inserted a long intestinal tube attached to intermittent suction

-Receive aggressive IV fluid and electrolyte therapy with 0.9% NaCl, and potassium chloride and blood as needed
+Receive aggressive IV fluid and electrolyte therapy with 0.9% sodium chloride, and potassium chloride and blood as needed

 Receive high-dose IV corticosteroids or cyclosporine

-Receive antibiotics (eg, metronidazole 500 mg IV q 8 h and ciprofloxacin 500 mg IV q 12 h)
+Receive antibiotics (eg, metronidazole 500 mg IV every 8 hours and ciprofloxacin 500 mg IV every 12 hours)

-If intensive medical measures do not produce definite improvement within 24 to 48 h, immediate surgery is required or the patient may die of sepsis caused by bacterial translocation or even perforation.
+If intensive medical measures do not produce definite improvement within 24 to 48 hours, immediate surgery is required or the patient may die of sepsis caused by bacterial translocation or even perforation.

 After effective treatment of a flare-up, corticosteroids are tapered based on clinical response and then stopped because they are ineffective as maintenance.
 Patients should remain on 5-ASA drugs—oral or rectal, depending on location of disease—indefinitely because stopping maintenance therapy often allows disease relapse.
 Dosage intervals for rectal preparations may be gradually lengthened to every 2nd or 3rd day.
 There is ample evidence that combination oral and rectal therapy is significantly more effective than either therapy alone.

 Elective surgery is indicated for cancer, symptomatic strictures, growth retardation in children, or, most commonly, intractable chronic disease resulting in invalidism or corticosteroid dependence.
-Colectomy is also done for high-grade and perhaps even low-grade mucosal dysplasia confirmed on pathologic consultation, unless the dysplasia is limited exclusively to a completely excisable polyp.
 Severe colitis-related extraintestinal manifestations (eg, pyoderma gangrenosum), now better controlled by intensive medical therapies, are only rarely indications for surgery.